 Beyond the old cottages by the pub is Downend Dell.
 This was a couple of properties which became the full street known as The Dell in the 1980s.

-Here a gap is provided for the old road to meet to the new one.
 The wonderfully named Paradise Lane is a historic lane running up to and beyond Wallington Military Road.
 It served Downend Farm, which was on the eastern side right before the railway line.
 It was never much more than a track.
 In the corner of its junction is the Downend Cottage, built in the early 19th century.

 Speaking of Paradise Lane, it's worth mentioning that beyond the railway bridge, the road roughly follows an old railway line, which went from the viaduct to Fort Southwick.
 All traces of it are long gone.

-Cams Hill's tree-lined journey continued.
-After a gap, the next few properties were Nursery Lodge and Downend Lodge, which formed the entrance to Downend House, owned by Charles Osborn.
+Until they were built, the next few properties on Cams Hill were Nursery Lodge and Downend Lodge, which formed the entrance to Downend House, owned by Charles Osborn.
 The access to this survives as the driveway to The Lodge, 30 Cams Hill.

-At St Catherine's Way, the new road bears north, crossing the path of the old one.
-A 1953 proposal for the Cams Hall estate involved building a large housing estate and three schools.
-While that wasn't pursued at its original scale, it did end with the opening of Fareham Girls' Grammar School in 1958, which was built on the land known as North Park, and accessed from a long driveway off of Birdwood Grove (after the Ministry of Transport refused to allow even a gate to be placed on the main road).
-This became Cams Hill mixed school in 1975.
-Some of their land was sold off to create Shearwater Avenue in the 1990s; Birdwood Grove itself was opened as 'Cams Manor Estate' in 1937.
+At St Catherine's Way, the 1957 improvement came to an end.
+Even though it has since been completely rebuilt, the modern road shifts north as it joins its historic line.
+A 1953 proposal for Cams Hall involved building a large housing estate and three schools.
+While that wasn't pursued at its original scale, there was the opening of Fareham Girls' Grammar School in 1957, which was accessed from a long driveway off of Birdwood Grove (after the Ministry of Transport refused to allow even a gate to be placed on the main trunk road).
+A ceremony was held that July.

 East Cams Close takes up the land formerly occupied by East Cams House, which formed part of the East Cams Farm.
 There would have been a tollgate here, the last one before Wymering.
 Opposite, a row of 1940s houses is set back from the road.
 Despite it aligning perfectly with other sections of old road, it looks like this one was actually a modern addition.
 Another field was sold to create Cams Bay Close in the 1960s.
 The public footpath here was the route down to Wicor Marsh and Wicor Farm long before any of the houses were built; everything else has been built around it.